Light Makeup Over 50: Professional Techniques for a Fresh, Natural Appearance

 Brows: Anastasia Beverly Hills Brow Definer

-Eyeshadow: Laura Mercier Caviar Stick Eye Color
+Eyeshadow: Laura Mercier Caviar Stick Eye Shadow

 Eyeliner: Neutrogena Intense Gel Eyeliner